El Segundo, California: History

 In 2009, a pair of local artists discovered the Smoky Hollow area, which mainly consisted of commercial properties.
 Other artists started to migrate as they had been priced out of Venice Beach and Culver City.
-Not long after the Tech Industry discovered Smoky Hollow.
+Not long after, the tech industry also discovered Smoky Hollow.

-On the evening of 2 October 2025 an explosion occurred and a fire erupted at the Chevron refinery, which produces 276,000 barrels of crude oil daily.
+On the evening of October 2, 2025, an explosion occurred and a fire erupted at the Chevron refinery, which produces 276,000 barrels of crude oil daily.

 Geography

 The northern and southern boundaries of the town are Los Angeles International Airport and Manhattan Beach, with the Pacific Ocean as the western boundary.
 Its eastern boundary is roughly marked by Aviation Blvd.

 According to the United States Census Bureau, the city has a land area of 5.5 sqmi.

 The beachfront area neighboring the refinery was once dominated by industrial wharves servicing oil tanker ships, and heavily polluted by sewage and stormwater runoff.
 The major expansion of the Hyperion wastewater treatment plant in the 1980s was the impetus for rehabilitation of the beach.
 The old piers were demolished, an underwater oil terminal was constructed a few miles offshore, and an enormous amount of dredged sand was used to restore and dramatically enlarge the once narrow and polluted beach.
 The Marvin Braude Bike Trail runs along this new artificial beach, as the refinery wharves were one of the last remaining industrial facilities directly obstructing the shoreline of the Santa Monica Bay.